-Ghost Searchers is dark comedy short film that follows Matt and Jeff, two hapless local paranormal investigators in the wake of a community becoming more skeptical of the supernatural.
-When Robert hires them to take on a wild case, the Ghost Searchers must separate fact from fiction and help the troubled specter cross over to the other side.
+Ghost Searchers is a suspense thriller short film that follows Matt and Jeff, two small-time paranormal investigators in the wake of a community becoming more skeptical of the supernatural.
+When presented with a crucial opportunity to revive their dwindling careers and finances.
+The Ghost Searchers do whatever it takes to help the spectator move on.

-"The blend of supernatural makeup over its dry, comedic inclinations is endlessly intriguing.
-Pair that with the incredible attention-to-detail on the practical effects, and you have an amazing treat..." read more
+"The blend of supernatural makeup over its dry, comedic inclinations...
+Pair that with the incredible attention-to-detail on the practical effects, and you have an amazing treat...

 Festival Selection and Awards

 Official Selection, 17th annual Another Hole in The Head Film Festival

 Good Life Audience Award, 17th annual Bernal Heights Outdoor Cinema